You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 The first board will be a collection of blog posts you’ve written, and it’s good to use the domain name.

-The rest of the board names need to be keywords that people are actively using on Pinterest.
+The rest of the board names need to be keywords people are actively using on Pinterest.

 Notice how my next three boards are all keyword titles?

-These are all keywords that are found in the Pinterest search bar.
+These are all keywords found in the Pinterest search bar.

 Pinterest has its own set of rules when it comes to SEO, and keywords found in Google may not exist on Pinterest.